cipA

 supporting_text: CipA-enabled cellulosomes are predominantly cell surface-associated

 through anchoring scaffoldins bearing SLH domains.
-C. thermocellum also produces
+C. thermocellum also

 - term: